Frequently Asked Questions

 Q: My organization has implemented a P2P-funded project in the past, can I apply and/or be a project partner again?

-A: No, organizations that received funding from P2P in the past may not apply and/or be a partner again.
+A: Yes, organizations that received funding from P2P in the past may apply and be a partner again.
+Please note, however, that priority consideration will be given to organizations that have not previously participated in P2P.

 Q: I have applied to P2P in the past, but my project was not selected for funding, can I apply again?